 (c) One time per day notification transmitted no later than 4:00 PM CPT; and

 (d) Adhering to the format and content found in the following sections.

+(3) The primary method of safety-net submission shall be the TDSP’s internet-based portal.
+The secondary method, as shown in Table 1 or as directed by the TDSP, shall only be utilized if the CR is experiencing system issues and is unable to submit via the internet-based portal, or if the TDSP has deemed that their internet-based portal is unavailable per a Market Notice.

 Table 1.
-TDSP Safety-Net E-mail Address
+TDSP Safety-Net Internet-Based Portal / E-mail Address